Yejashi/obsidianNotes/Research/Papers/Sub-GMN/Sub-GMN Paper Experiments.md

 Why?
 - Tests ability of Sub-GMN to find the same pattern in different noisy graphs.
 --> 200 training / 200 validation / 200 test samples

+#### Dataset 2 -> Variable query graph
+- A new random query graph is generated for each sample.